UHDanke/gd_docs/bugs/bugs.md

 Spamming R quickly can skip the activation of spawns placed before the origin line.
 I assume the reason this happens is because the level restarts before the spawn limit is reset, so the triggers are spawn limited on the next restart.

+## \[2.207\] Count spawn inheritance without Multi Activate

+If Multi Activate is not selected, the Count's spawn target inherits the remaps of the oldest active instance of a subsequent Count trigger with the Multi Activate option using the same Item ID.

+# Items and Timers

+## \[2.207\] Count desync

+The values of Count triggers can be updated improperly when paused and resumed or when spawning pickups from inside other triggers.
+More information can be found in the count desync file.

+## \[2.207\] Pickup operations are innacurate

+Multiplying large numbers using Pickup triggers has significant errors.

+## \[2.207\] Time **Ignore Timewarp** does nothing

+Timer is still slowed down or sped up by timewarp with the option selected.

+## \[2.207\] Counter labels do not update properly with items outside the 0-9999 range

+Counter labels only update if a Pickup or Item Edit trigger with the same ItemID is used.
+IDs outside the 0-9999 range refer to ID 0 or 9999.
+If an ID outside this range is used, it will display the value of ID 0 (if below 0) or 9999 (if above 9999), but will not update when ID 0 / 9999 change values.
+Timers text labels update properly and are not affected by this bug.

 # Area Triggers